novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-129.md

 The next day, Kim Tae-hyun arrived.

-Then the three of them met Son Jung-ui.
+Then the three of them met Son Jung-yi.

 The one leading the conversation was, of course, Lee Hyun-woo.